romgar/presentations/pypi_deployment/pypi_deployment.md

 # The goal

-    !python
+Be able to install your package with pip:

+    !bash
     $ pip install your_lovely_package

 - Needs to be available on PyPI

 ---

-# Your project on GitHub
+# GitHub: Your project

 ![github-defaultproject][default_structure]
 [default_structure]: images/default_structure.png